graphcore/examples/code_examples/tensorflow/mnist/README.md

 1) Prepare the TensorFlow environment.

    Install the Poplar SDK following the Getting Started guide for your IPU system.
-   Make sure to run the `enable.sh` script and activate a Python virtualenv with gc_tensorflow installed.
+   Make sure to run the `enable.sh` script and activate a Python virtualenv with the tensorflow-1 wheel from the Poplar SDK installed.

 2) Install the package requirements